derrod/legendary/README.md

 optional arguments:
-  -h, --help            show this help message and exit --disable-check       Disables checks of specified game install.
+  -h, --help            show this help message and exit --disable-check       Disables completeness check of the to-be-imported game installation (useful if the imported game is a much older version or missing files)

 Command: egl-sync